-- 17.4.1 Licensed premises may have a significant potential to adversely impact on communities through public nuisances that arise from their operation. - 17.4.2 Subject to case law, the licensing authority interprets 'public nuisance' in its widest sense.
-This includes such issues as noise (whether music or speech), light, odour, litter and antisocial behaviour, where these matters impact on those living, working or otherwise engaged in normal activity in the vicinity of a premises. - 17.4.3 Applicants and licensees are encouraged to demonstrate in their operating schedule that suitable and sufficient measures have been identified and will be implemented and maintained to prevent public nuisance, relevant to the individual style and characteristics of their premises and events. - 17.4.4 The licensing authority expects the licensee to apply a high standard of control to minimise the potential for and mitigate the effects of any public nuisance that may arise from their operation of the premises, particularly where: - they are situated in a residential or noise sensitive area, or - where extended opening hours are proposed.
+- 17.4.1 Licensed premises may have a significant potential to impact adversely on communities through public nuisances that arise from their operation. - 17.4.2 Subject to case law, the licensing authority interprets "public nuisance" in its widest sense, and takes it to include such issues as noise (whether music or speech), light, odour, litter and anti-social behaviour, where these matters impact on those living, working or otherwise engaged in normal activity in the vicinity of a premises. - 17.4.3 Applicants and licensees are encouraged to demonstrate in their operating schedule that suitable and sufficient measures have been identified and will be implemented and maintained to prevent public nuisance, relevant to the individual style and characteristics of their premises and events. - 17.4.4 The licensing authority expects the licensee to apply a high standard of control to minimise the potential for and mitigate the effects of any public nuisance that may arise from their operation of the premises, particularly where: - they are situated in a residential or noise sensitive area; or - where extended opening hours are proposed.

-The licensing authority recognises that beyond the immediate vicinity of the premises the control that a licence holder can exert over its patrons diminishes, and individuals who engage in antisocial behaviour are accountable in their own right.
+The licensing authority recognises that beyond the immediate vicinity of the premises the control that a licence holder can exert over its patrons diminishes, and individuals who engage in anti-social behaviour are accountable in their own right.

 17.4.5 When addressing the issue of prevention of public nuisance, the applicant is encouraged to carry out a risk assessment to identify whether there are any factors which impact on the likelihood of public nuisance, and, if so, to address these in their operating schedule.
-Examples of what this may include can be viewed under Appendix 3.
+These may include, but are not limited to: